RayumMarkio/Group-Project/README.md

 A website where individuals can securely keep a record of their thoughts and memories in a digital format.
 # Online Diary Website

-A web-based personal diary application built with HTML, CSS, JavaScript, and PHP.
+A web-based personal diary application built with HTML, CSS and JavaScript.

 ## Features